therapist-app/therapist-app/README.md

 2. Install docker and docker compose
 3. `cd backend`
 4. `docker compose up -d` or (`docker-compose up -d`)
-5. Visit `http://localhost:5050` in your browser to check if the database is running (email: admin@admin.com, password: admin)
+5. Visit `http://localhost:5050` in your browser to check if the database is running (email: <admin@admin.com>, password: admin)
 6. On `http://localhost:5050` connect to DB -> right click "Servers" -> "Register Server" -> "name" = `therapy`, "Host name/address" = `therapy-postgres`, "Port" = `5432`, "Username" = `therapy-user`, "Password" = `therapy-password`, and "Save Password?" = `Yes`
 7. `./gradlew bootRun`
-8. Visit `http://localhost:8080/therapists` -> you should see a list with three therapists
+8. Visit <http://localhost:8080> -> it should say: "The application is running."

 ## Frontend